rnelson/dinosaur-attack/README.markdown

 -----
 This is a temporary, quick hack version of WTFMB.

-A newer, shinier, better, less crashy version with more features is slowly being worked on.
-It will be in a [TractorFeed][tf] repo and we'll publicly announce it on [our twitter][tftwitter].
-Until that point, [the live copy][buspretendamazing] is pulled directly from this repo on [my GitHub account][rnelsongh].

 Future
 ------
 + Complete rewrite in Ruby, no more crashing node.js server (poor programming on our part; we really just want to get away from running a server for it)